 Often, when something feels misaligned in our business, it’s because it doesn’t align with our values.

 If you’re creating a brand strategy as a solopreneur, it’s important to consider the values that your brand will live and breathe by, being mindful that when you set your values, you need to ‘walk the talk’.

-Your audience cares about your values, and in today’s world, these often matter more than price, design or performance.
-Today’s consumer wants to know that they are buying a product from a company whose values align with their own.
+Your audience cares about your values; in today’s world, these often matter more than price, design or performance.
+Today’s consumer wants to know that they are buying a product from a company whose values align with theirs.

 This means being transparent about your business practices and weaving your values through your entire customer experience.

 Ask yourself: What are your values?
 What do you stand for, and what’s intrinsically woven into the fabric of your company?

 Choose 3-5 brand values to represent your brand.